jshabani/react-quiz/QUIZ.md

 Normal quiz:
 * Open book
 * Submit as normal lab assignment
+* **Testing portion not graded**
-* Limited time (35 minutes)
+* Limited time (30 minutes)

 Please read the testing requirements before you begin as it may influence how you construct your app.
+Note however, that _the testing portion will not count_ towards total grade for this quiz.

 ## App